A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Experiments

-We test the computation time of our method with the $15$ TMOs on a computer with a 4.4GHz CPU, a 64G RAM, and an NVIDIA GTX 3080Ti GPU.
+We test the computation time of PS-TMO with the fourteen TMOs on a computer with a 4.4GHz CPU, a 64G RAM, and an NVIDIA GTX 3080Ti GPU.
 All conventional methods are based on the MATLAB implementations~\cite{Banterle2017}, while the DNN-based methods are implemented using PyTorch (or Tensorflow for Yang21).
-It can be observed from Table~\ref{tab:tmqi_nlpd_time_score} that our CPU-only method runs among the fastest local TMOs thanks to the manually optimized lightweight network architectures.
-Moreover, when equipped with the GPU, the running time of our method is shortened to $0.0177$ second, which facilitates real-time applications.
+It can be observed from Fig.~\ref{fig:time} that PS-TMO based on the CPU only runs the fastest among all local TMOs for resolutions ranging from $512$s to $1,024$s thanks to the manually optimized lightweight network architectures.
+Here, the ``s'' appending to the resolution number indicates that the short side of the test HDR image is equal to (or resized to) that target resolution.
+Moreover, when equipped with the GPU, PS-TMO takes less than $0.13$ second to process images with resolutions ranging from $512$s to $2,048$s, which is faster than DNN-based Vinker21 and Yang21.